sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 First, build your app with `npm run build`.
 This will create the production server in the output directory specified in the adapter options, defaulting to `build`.

 You will need the output directory, the project's `package.json`, and the production dependencies in `node_modules` to run the application.
-Production dependencies can be generated with `npm ci --prod` (you can skip this step if your app doesn't have any dependencies).
+Production dependencies can be generated (after package-lock.json copied here too) with `npm ci --omit dev` (you can skip this step if your app doesn't have any dependencies).
 You can then start your app with this command:

 ```bash
 node build